nmattei/cmps3160/_projects/FinalTutorial.md

 3. **Deliverable 1:** In Class Presentation.
 (50 points)
 4. **Deliverable 2:** Final Website.
 (100 points)

+Important to all coding in this class is becomign a better coder!
+One handy resource for this is [Arie's Coding Guide](https://nmattei.github.io/cmps3140/codingguide).
+Note that this was written for Intro. to AI CMPS 3140 but many of the same issues apply to this course.

 Some examples of high quality notebooks from past Data Science classes:
 * Eli and Matt, [The Happiness Project](https://mcatalano26.github.io/Data-Science-Final-Project/)
 * Addie, [Deaths in Louisiana: An Analysis of Available Data](https://ajasica.github.io/)